Chevrolet HHR Insurance Rates

 Rates are averaged for all Chevrolet HHR models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Chevrolet HHR Insurance
+How to Buy More Affordable Chevrolet HHR Insurance

-Below you'll find a summary of the material that was touched on in the above illustrations.
+The following is a summary of the data covered in the above illustrations.

-- Drivers who may need more liability protection will pay approximately $500 per year to go from a 30/60 limit to a 250/500 level
+- Policyholders who may need higher liability limits will pay around $500 annually to raise from a low limit to higher 250/500 limits

-- Increasing comprehensive and collision deductibles could save as much as $225 each year
+- Increasing physical damage deductibles could save up to $225 each year

 Rate Tables and Charts